UniversalDependencies/docs/_pal/dep/mark.md

 udver: '2'
 ---

-Subordinators introduce subclauses including relative clauses that are introduced by *ī* or *kē*.
-Only relative clauses without specific reference ('free' relative clauses) are assumed to be introduced by relative pronouns, which are probably the interrogative pronouns, which are identical in form.
+Subordinators introduce subclauses (exx.
+1-2) including relative clauses that are introduced by *ī* or *kē* (ex.
+3).
+Only relative clauses without specific reference ('free' relative clauses) are assumed to be introduced by relative pronouns, which are probably the interrogative pronouns, which are identical in form (ex.
+4).

 - "And if he is not able, why is (he) not able?"
 ~~~ sdparse